oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

   are passed through to the caller.
 * SYCL asynchronous errors are not handled.

-To process SYCL asynchronous errors, the queue associated with a SYCL policy must be created with an error handler object.
+To process SYCL asynchronous errors, the queue associated with a device policy must be created with an error handler object.
 The predefined policy objects (``dpcpp_default``, etc.) have no error handlers; do not use them if you need to process asynchronous errors.